top of page

 Millville 2.jpg

-Gustin's Gallery located in Corning New York is showing selected works in the "architectural archaeology" series.
+Selected works in the "architectural archaeology" series are still available for purchase.
 This series features highly detailed pen and ink renditions of barns and outbuildings found predominantly in north central Pennsylvania.
 If the simplicity of pen and ink interests you, these pieces will not disappoint.
 There are many more new works also available from GilmourArts.

 Contact Us